xebialabs/xl-docker-images/docs/single-node-deployment.md

   --name xl-deploy xebialabs/xl-deploy:9.5.0
 ```

+Once the containers are started you can find them at http://localhost:4516/, you might want a wait for a minute for the service to be up and running

 ## Docker compose

 You can also use a docker-compose file to run XLD containers, see the below file for example